 Anatomy vs. Physiology

 Students of anatomy learn about the structure of body parts, while those enrolled in physiology study the functions and relationships of body parts.
-While these two fields are often paired together in the same class or program title, they may also be offered as separate programs.
+While these two fields are often paired together in the same class or program title, they may also be offered separately.

 Anatomy Degree Programs

-Graduates of an anatomy program can work as healthcare educators, researchers or medical doctors, though the latter would also need to hold a professional medical degree.
+Graduates of an anatomy program can work as healthcare educators, researchers or medical doctors, though the latter would also require a professional medical degree (M.D.).

 Physiology Degree Programs

 Physiology programs are available at both the undergraduate and graduate levels and result in bachelor's, master's and doctoral degrees.
-Class topics can include exercise physiology, biochemistry, microbiology and anatomy.
-Pre-medical courses are available as well.
-Master's-level students participate in research and write a thesis.
-Doctoral-level students can complete teaching and research assistantships; they must also write a dissertation.
+Class topics can include exercise physiology, systems physiology, molecular biology and genetics, biochemistry and cell biology.
+Pre-medical courses are also usually included in these programs.
+Graduate-level physiology programs require completion of a thesis or dissertation.
+Students in doctoral programs may also need to complete research assistantships.

 Those with a bachelor's degree are prepared for entry-level clinical and research positions in places such as hospitals, insurance companies and research laboratories.
 They can also move on to medical school or pursue graduate studies.
-Individuals with a graduate degree are prepared for careers in research, academia and exercise physiology at fitness and rehabilitation centers, schools and wellness centers.
+Individuals with a graduate degree are prepared for careers in research, academia and exercise physiology.

 Anatomy focuses on the structures of the body, while physiology focuses on the functions of these parts.
 Degree programs are available in each field and prepare students for careers in the medical field, research and more.